 The action of a rod can also be influenced by whether the rod is a one-piece, two-piece, telescopic or a travel rod made up of multiple pieces.

 While it is undeniable that a one-piece rod offers the ultimate performance in fishing rod action, it may not be the most practical rod to suit your lifestyle.

 E.g. owning a small hatchback and having a one-piece 7ft rod is not ideal — it likely won’t fit in the car.

-A rod’s weight class is generally measured by the maximum line weight recommended and is shown on the rod blank in kilogrammes or pounds.
+A rod’s weight class is generally measured by the maximum line weight recommended and is shown on the rod in kilogrammes or pounds.

 A 5kg weighted rod suggests that you are targeting fish using up to 5kg rated fishing line.
-Lure weight is also sometimes marked on the rod blank indicating the maximum casting weight for that rod.
+Lure weight is also sometimes marked on the rod indicating the maximum casting weight for that rod.
 Both of these measurements should help you determine what size reel and what line weight to pair with your rod.

 The rod grips and guides / runners are also made from a host of different materials and while there are some technical differences and advantages, it may just come down to personal taste and how much you are willing to spend on your first rod.
 Materials like carbon fibre offer superior performance but might be outside your budget for your first fishing rod.

 By understanding your target species and fishing destination, and by learning more about the way that length, taper, and weight class affect a rod’s action and power, you’ll be better equipped to choose the right fishing rod to suit the conditions.